UNLIMITED by Green Dot Review–High-Interest Savings and Cash Back

 Here’s how its other features stack up to prepaid cards.

 Savings Account.
 The Unlimited Account provides an automatic savings account along with your primary spending account.
 You can transfer money from the spending account to savings instantly through the app with no fees.
-The savings account pays an impressive 3% APR.
+The savings account pays 2%* APR–well over the typical bank account savings rate.
 It’s lower than the few prepaid cards that offer high-interest savings, like Netspend and PayPal (5%) and Mango (6%).
 But the Unlimited savings account pays interest on a much higher balance of $10,000 compared to the other cards ($1,000 for Netspend and PayPal and $5,000 for Mango).

 Cash Back Rewards.
-The Unlimited Account pays 3% cash back for all in-app and online purchases.
-Although purchases at brick and mortar retailers don’t qualify, the cash back rewards have no limit on the amount you can earn.
+The Unlimited Account pays 2% cash back for all in-app and online purchases.
+Although purchases at brick-and-mortar retailers don’t qualify, the cash back rewards have no limit on the amount you can earn.
 Other cash back cards, like Walmart MoneyCard and Green Dot’s Cash Back Prepaid Card, cap the maximum rewards at $75 (MoneyCard) and $100 (Green Dot Prepaid).

 Bill pay: While many prepaid cards allow for bill pay, many charge a fee to mail a check.
 The Unlimited Cash Back Account offers free bill pay for all vendors, including those that require paper checks.